 The most common type of risk enquiry was Neglect and Acts of Omission, or ignoring someone’s needs, which accounted for 31.8%

 When working in the Care or Education sector, it is essential to protect the human rights and safety of these individuals.
-If employees do not undertake the right training, they could expose vulnerable adults or children to neglect and abuse, warning signs can be missed and poor safeguarding could result in:
+If employees do not undertake the right training for the care assistant role in safeguarding, they could expose vulnerable adults or children to neglect and abuse, warning signs can be missed and poor safeguarding could result in:

 - Cases of abuse being missed